ConcealNetwork/conceal-guardian/README.md

   * **notify**
     * url: the url of the Conceal Guardian Pool.
 The Guardian is sending its data to pool for public listing
     * interval: the interval in seconds in which the data is being sent
+* **url**
+  * host: if you want to have a custom hostname, specify it here and it will override the automatically assigned one
+  * port: if you want to have a custom port, specify it here and it will override the automatically assigned one

 To run as a service you can use the build in service controls described on [installation page](https://github.com/ConcealNetwork/conceal-guardian/blob/master/SETUP.md).
 Or you can do it the manual way.
 On linux you can use **systemctl**